-Michael, Rahul, and Anna – Three people in three different cities took the GMAT on January 15, 2019.
+Michael, Rahul, and Anna – Three people in three different cities took the GMAT on a particular day.
 All three of them got different scores.
-While Anna is elated to score a 760, Michael and Rahul are disappointed with their scores of 600 and 650 respectively.
+While Anna was elated to score 760, Michael and Rahul were disappointed with their scores of 600 and 650 respectively.
 They’re both considering retaking the GMAT.
-While Rahul is pondering on when to retake the GMAT, Michael is wondering about many more questions – Is it worth to retake the GMAT?
+While Rahul is pondering on when to retake the GMAT, Michael is wondering about many more questions – Is it worth retaking the GMAT?
 Why should I even retake the GMAT?
 What is the scope of improvement for GMAT retake?

 - Retaking the GMAT – Is it worth it?